 Mondo grass (Ophiopogon Japonicus and other species) in all of its varieties has been one of the favourite low to medium growing grasses or ground cover plants with landscapers for a number of years.

 Although most used widely as a ground cover it is also suited for planting between pavers (see picture right) as well as for use as an edging plant.
-Mondo Grass with its green or black strappy leaves is a low maintenance easy care plant.
+With its green or black strappy leaves, this is a low maintenance easy care plant.

-Loved by landscapers for its ‘low care’ characteristics and the fact that it grows in shade, Mondo Grass is one of the few ornamenatl grasses that will reach its best height and stop.
+Loved by landscapers for its ‘low care’ characteristics and the fact that it grows in shade.
+This is one of the few ornamental grasses that will reach its best height and stop.

 This is a strapped leaf plant that is available in the common green form, black as well as a variegated form that is a little more difficult to find.